boazbk/tcs/lec_11_running_time.md

 The constant $b$ can be easily shown to be at most five, and with more effort can be optimized further.
 [NANDpp-thm](){.ref} means that the definition of the classes $\mathbf{P}$ and $\mathbf{EXP}$ are robust to the choice of model, and will not make a difference whether we use NAND++ or NAND<<.
 In fact, similar results are known for Turing Machines, RAM machines, C programs, and a great many other models, which justifies the choice of $\mathbf{P}$ as capturing a technology-independent notion of tractability.
-As we discussed before,  the  equivalence between NAND++ and NAND<< (as well as other models) allows us to pick our favorite one depending on the task at hand (i.e., "have our cake and eat it too").
+As we discussed before,  this  equivalence between NAND++ and NAND<<  (as well as other models) allows us to pick our favorite one depending on the task at hand (i.e., "have our cake and eat it too").
 When we want to _design_ an algorithm, we can use the extra power and convenience afforded by NAND<<.
 When we want to _analyze_ a program or prove a _negative result_, we can restrict attention to   NAND++ programs.